 - Files that are read multiple times.
 If you are using a data file this is being read from multiple times by your program, you may see a speedup by first copying that file to scratch space, and then having your program read from the file in scratch.

-There are a couple of spaces which are used for scratch storage.
-The best area used for scratch is the “fastscratch” array on the cluster.
+We call our scratch space on JHPCE “fastscratch”.
 The fastscratch array provides 22TB of space that is built on faster SSD drives, vs traditional hard drives used for project space and home directories.
 All users have a 1TB quota for scratch space, and data older than 30 days is purged from scratch space.
 More details on using fastscratch can be found at https://jhpce.jhu.edu/knowledge-base/fastscratch-space-on-jhpce/

 Traditionally in Unix/Linux, the /tmp (or /var/tmp) directories are used for storing temporary files.
 On the JHPCE cluster, the use of /tmp is strongly discouraged.
 The /tmp directory is smaller on the compute nodes than the /scratch directories, and can get filled up easily.
-If your application uses /tmp for temporary files, please use an option for your application which makes use of fastscratch (preferably) or the SGE scratch space.
+If your application uses /tmp for temporary files, please use an option for your application which makes use of fastscratch.

 When running R, the tmpdir() setting will dictate where temporary files are stored.
-When using qsub to submit a job, the tmpdir() is set to the SGE scratch directory.
+When using sbatch to submit a job, the tmpdir() is set to the /tmp directory.
 This should be fine for most cases, but if you might be generating 10s of GB of temporary files, you may want to use “fastscratch”.
-When you qrsh into a compute node and then run R, tempdir() is set to /tmp, so you will likely want to change the R temp dir to use “fastscratch”.
+When you srun into a compute node and then run R, tempdir() is set to /tmp, so you will likely want to change the R temp dir to use “fastscratch”.